 Unless both parties have signed a pre-marital agreement, the court will consider all property in possession of both parties and determine which property will be considered separate property and which will be considered marital property.

-It is key for anyone who will, in the Ohio Court of Common Pleas, to find an experienced, reputable attorney to help them with his or her case.
+It is key for anyone who will, in the Ohio Court of Common Pleas, to find an experienced, reputable divorce attorney in Columbus, OH to help them with his or her case.

 Attorney for Equitable Distribution in Columbus, Ohio